galantin/galantin/README.md

 - 👋 Hi, I’m @galantin
 - 👀 I’m interested in RPA
 - 🌱 I’m currently learning French language
-- 💞️ I’m looking to collaborate on everyone
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me

 <!---